Book a Demo!

 Inference

-Load an audio file you'd like to run inference on.
-Remember to resample the sampling rate of the audio file to match the sampling rate of the model if you need to!
+Load an audio file for inference.
+Remember to resample the sampling rate of the audio file to match the model's sampling rate, if necessary.

 from datasets import load_dataset, Audio dataset = load_dataset("PolyAI/minds14", name="en-US", split="train") dataset = dataset.cast_column("audio", Audio(sampling_rate=16000)) sampling_rate = dataset.features["audio"].sampling_rate audio_file = dataset[0]["audio"]["path"]